tbrunsch/Zenodot/zenodot-x/src/dd/kms/zenodotx/Documentation.md

 ### Recursive Expressions

 Sometimes, expressions are defined recursively, referencing themselves.
 This is not trivial to realize.
 One can achieve this by declaring a mutable rule and initializing it somehow.
-Afterwards, one can define it recursively because in this definition the rule can now be referenced.
+Afterward, one can define it recursively because in this definition the rule can now be referenced.
 Rules for which such a workaround can be applied are `OrRule`s, which should be used when the expression consists if different alternatives anyway, and `DelegatingRule`s, which are meant to use if there are no alternatives.

 ## Events